AvanzaBank/astrix/doc/tutorial/part1.md

 ### ApplicationContext and AstrixContext
 ![AstrixContext](AstrixIOC.png)

 At runtime, every object that is part of an api managed by Astrix is called an astrix-bean, which is similar to a bean in spring.
 In order for Astrix to be able to create an astrix-bean of a given type, an `ApiProvider` for the given api must exist.
 Astrix has an extendible `ApiProvider` mechanism, which allows new api "types" to be plugged into Astrix.
-Two common api types that are supported out of the box are `Library` and `ServiceRegistryApi`.
+Two common api types that are supported out of the box are `Library` and `Service`.

 A `Library` consist of a number of public interfaces/classes and associated implementations.
 Astrix shields a library provider from the consumers of the library by allowing the consumer to "program against interfaces" without ever needing to now what implements the given interfaces, or how the classes that implement the interfaces are assembled.